MrEmpathy/MCServerPlug-n-Play/README.md

 ```properties
 server-ip=[YOUR_IP_ADDRESS]
 ```
-Max Players: The maximum number of players that can be connected to the server at the same time.
+The maximum number of players that can be connected to the server at the same time.
 You can set it in the server.properties file(OPTIONAL).
 ```properties
 max-players=[RECOMMENDED BETWEEN 1-20]
 ```
-Online Mode: Sets whether the server requires authentication from Minecraft.net for joining players(Premium/no-Premium).
+Sets whether the server requires authentication from Minecraft.net for joining players(Premium/no-Premium).
 You can enable or disable it in the server.properties file as true(PREMIUM) or false(NO PREMIUM).
 ```properties
 online-mode=[true/false]
 ```